 Ms. Masucci is a full-time mediator and arbitrator.
 She is a global expert in alternative dispute resolution and dispute management with over thirty years’ experience in promoting the effective use of ADR by companies through her work at AIG.
 She is a past Chair and current Honorary Board Member of the International Mediation Institute and former Chair of the Dispute Resolution Sections for the NYSBA and the ABA.
 She is an adjunct at Fordham University’s School of Law where the student team she coached won the 2020-21 ABA Arbitration Competition for Law Students.
 She is a recipient of the 2020 CPR James Henry Award for Distinguished Contributions in the ADR field and received the ABA Dispute Resolution Section 2020 Chair’s Award.

-Jim Reiman is an arbitrator and mediator of complex domestic and international commercial disputes, and serves as a director on the boards of public and private companies.
-He has 18 years experience as a trial and commercial transactions attorney practicing in Chicago, IL law firms followed by 20 years as CEO, chairman and board director of public and private companies in the US, UK and China.
+Mr. Reiman is an arbitrator and mediator of complex domestic and international commercial disputes and serves as a director on the boards of public and private companies.
+He has 18 years’ experience as a trial and commercial transactions attorney practicing in Chicago, IL law firms followed by 20+ years as CEO, chairman and board director of public and private companies in the US, UK and China.
 In addition to his ADR and board work, Mr. Reiman is a member of the faculty of the University of Oxford’s Oxford Programme on Negotiation and a Board Leadership Fellow of the National Association of Corporate Directors.
-He is the author of Negotiation Simplified, An Essential Framework for Understanding Negotiations and Achieving Improved Results to be published by Amplify Publishing, an imprint of Mascot Books in Q3, 2021
+He is the author of the book Negotiation Simplified: A Framework and Process for Improving Negotiating Results, Herndon, VA., Amplify Publishing, an imprint of Mascot Book.
+Q3, 2021.
+Print.

 Continuing Legal Education (CLE)